havablair/plater-prep/README.md

 ## What you need

 - Data exported from the plate reader software (this script assumes .xlsx).
-The name of each tab should be a plate number or identifier, and each one should be unique.  **Make sure that your "B" plate name includes the text "plate_b"**
+The name of each tab should be a plate number or identifier, and each one should be unique.
 - Your plate layouts (map of sample names, blanks, checks on each plate)
 - Your lab notebook or notes with information about any known pipetting errors or plate issues that should be flagged for quality control ("Bad Wells")
 - A generic plate template.
 Templates are available in the `empty_templates` sub-directory for the hydrolytic and oxidative extracellular enzyme assays regularly performed in the Gutknecht lab.
 If you need to create your own template, see Step 1 in this tutorial for `plater`'s formatting requirements:  https://cran.r-project.org/web/packages/plater/vignettes/plater-basics.html